raj-chinagundi/VisDrone_YOLOv5/README.md

 # VisDrone_YOLOv5
-Building Custom Object Detection model on VisDrone2021 dataset
+Building Custom Object Detection model on VisDrone2021 dataset using state of the art YoloV5